 Anyone who knows me and follows hot for food already knows that I use hemp hearts a lot!
-You’ve probably already fallen in love with my creamy herb dressing made from hemp hearts or use them as an extra crunch on the creamy avocado pasta.
+You’ve probably already fallen in love with my creamy herb dressing made from hemp hearts, or used them as an extra crunch on the creamy avocado pasta.
 Well, I’m here to share even more ways you can enjoy this super food throughout every meal of the day.

 If anyone in your life is asking where you get your protein in your vegan diet, just direct them to this blog!
 Hemp hearts are rich in plant-based protein and have all 10 essential amino acids.
 So hah, no meat necessary!